-People who need transportation assistance to a COVID-19 vaccine appointment should reach out to their local transit agency.
+People who need transportation assistance to a COVID-19 vaccine appointment should reach out to their local transit agency for a free ride.
 You can find your local transit agency online and can call the phone number listed for assistance.
 Local transit agencies serve all 100 North Carolina counties.

 Where can I find more information about the vaccine?